VNF1981/Bayesian-Hierarchical-Gompertz-Hazard-Model-for-Analyzing-Cross-Species-Cancer-Data/3- Assurance Analysis for Gompertz model/README.md

-# Gompertz Malignancy Body-Mass Assurance Analysis
+# Gompertz Alpha Body-Mass Assurance Analysis

 This folder contains the simulation-based assurance analysis for the final joint hierarchical phylogenetic Gompertz model.